Cannabis Lab Analysis Explained

-Lab analysis allows us to pinpoint particular compounds and based on how prevalent they are, provide information on the qualities of a strain.
-The most interesting thing about cannabis and the compounds it contains is this.
-The combinations and synergies of the various compounds cause the plant to have continually different effects on a given consumer.
-Although a plant may be a particular genetic strain, it will have different impact on the consumer at any given time depending on the life cycle of each of the given compounds.
+Lab analysis allows us to pinpoint particular compounds and, based on how prevalent they are, provide information on the qualities of a strain.
+The plethora of combinations and synergies of various compounds found in the plant cause it to have continually different effects on a given consumer.

 This is a critical analysis for a few reasons.
 First, we like to know the strength of what we are consuming.
 Second, the cannabinoid analysis tells us the potential medical benefits of a given plant.
 We know that delta-9 tetrahydrocannabinol (THC) gets us high.
 But lesser known are the effects of other compounds like Tetrahydrocanabivarin (THCV), Cannabidivarin (CBDV), Tetrahydrocannabinolic Acid (THCA), etc.